 Within Labour and employment, Webber Wentzel is a second tier firm,

 Webber Wentzel’s growing department has seen a greater flow of mining and manufacturing sector instructions, particularly in relation to strike actions.
 Johan Olivier is particularly well known for mining sector work, and recently advised Harmony Gold Mining Company in connection with the temporary closure and restructuring of its Kusasalethu deep-level gold mine.
 The firm is also a leader in transactional matters and in the hire and dismissal of senior executives.
 Nick Robb, Claire Gaul and Pamela Stein are the other key partners.

 Within Mining, Webber Wentzel is a first tier firm,

 Webber Wentzel has a huge team in South Africa and across the continent and, thanks to its alliance with Linklaters LLP, now has an outstanding global network.
 With dedicated teams of mining M&A and regulatory experts, it has been active in numerous African jurisdictions and this has more than made up for the downturn in M&A transactions and mining matters in South Africa.
 A team led by the outstanding Manus Booysen recently advised Eskom on a coal supply and off-take agreement for the supply of coal to the Medupi Power Station.
 Leading transactions expert Bruce Dickinson and eminent regulatory specialist Peter Leon complete the senior team.

 Within Projects and infrastructure, Webber Wentzel is a first tier firm,

-Within Shipping, Webber Wentzel is a first tier firm,
+Within Shipping and transport, Webber Wentzel is a first tier firm,

 Within Tax, Webber Wentzel is a second tier firm,